 Back aboard we will navigate about 45 min to Champion Islet.
 There you can snorkel fantastically; if this is not your thing or if you prefer bird watching, alternatively you can make a dinghy-ride.

 PM: While having lunch we will navigate back to Post Office Bay (about 1hr). we will navigate back to Post Office Bay (about 1hr).
 Post your holiday greetings in the historical barrel, one of three nearby visitor’s sites on Floreana’s north coast (short displacement, wet landing) and relax.
 Post your holiday greetings in the historical barrel at Post Office Bay, one of three nearby visitor’s sites on Floreana’s north coast (short displacement, wet landing) and relax.
-Explore by inflatable dinghy – or in your own pace by sea-kayak – another submerged crater rim around the bay of Baroness Lookout.
+Explore by inflatable dinghy, another submerged crater rim around the bay of Baroness Lookout.

 Overnight navigation: After dinner San Jose will cross-over to Santiago (about 7 hours north).